-- An oven with a temperature range of 35-100°C (95-212°F) including temperature control for warming nibs, grinder bowls and stones. - Food-safe, heat-resistant and odour-free containers with lids, for preheating the nibs. - A non-contact infrared thermometer with a measuring range of 0-100°C (32-212°F). - A scale with a capacity of 2.5-10kg with a precision of 0,1g, for weighing the grinder's bowl and its content, as well as cacao mass drops, cacao butter etc. - An infrared thermometer with a measuring range of 0-100°C/0-212°F (refer to Annexes, Figure 73). - Neutral tasting deodorised cacao butter for lubricating the grinding stones and brushing the grinder bowl. - A scraper. - 2-3 spatulas. - A piping bag. - Parchment or baking paper (unwaxed) for producing 1-2g drops. - Two heat-resistant trays, such as those used for baking. - One tray of any food-safe material. - Sterile containers for storing cacao mass. - A refrigerator or deep-freezer for long-term storage of cacao mass. - Timers.
+- An oven with a temperature range of 35-100°C (95-212°F) including temperature control for warming nibs, grinder bowls and stones. - Food-safe, heat-resistant and odour-free containers with lids, for preheating the nibs. - A scale with a capacity of 2.5-10kg with a precision of 0,1g, for weighing the grinder's bowl and its content, as well as cacao mass drops, cacao butter etc. - A non-contact infrared thermometer with a measuring range of 0-100°C (32-212°F) (refer to Annexes, Figure 74). - Neutral tasting deodorised cacao butter for lubricating the grinding stones and brushing the grinder bowl. - A scraper. - 2-3 spatulas. - · A piping bag. - Parchment or baking paper (unwaxed) for producing 1-2g drops. - Two heat-resistant trays, such as those used for baking. - · One tray of any food-safe material. - Sterile containers for storing cacao mass. - A refrigerator or deep-freezer for long-term storage of cacao mass. - Timers.